ordyboii/advent-of-code-2025/README.md

-# Advent of Code - 2025
+# Advent of Code 2025

-A small TypeScript/Node project for solving Advent of Code puzzles.
+TypeScript project for solving Advent of Code puzzles.

 ---

 ## Requirements

-- Node.js (recommended: v24+)
+- Node.js (recommended: v20+)
 - A package manager (`npm`, `pnpm`, or `yarn`)
 ---